How does this company make money?

 What does this company depend on?

-The mechanism depends on FAA Type Certificates for each aircraft model variant, Lycoming engine production facilities in Williamsport, Pennsylvania, Pratt & Whitney Canada PT6 turboprop engines for King Air aircraft, Collins Aerospace Pro Line avionics systems, and specialized tiltrotor transmission systems supplied by subcontractors for V-22 production.
+The company cannot operate without FAA Type Certificates for each aircraft model variant, Lycoming engine production facilities in Williamsport, Pennsylvania, Pratt & Whitney Canada PT6 turboprop engines used in King Air aircraft, Collins Aerospace Pro Line avionics systems, and the specialized subcontractors that produce the tiltrotor transmission systems for the V-22.

 Who depends on this company?

-U.S. Special Operations Command loses airlift capability if V-22 production or support ceases, because no alternative tiltrotor exists.
-Corporate flight departments lose access to mid-size cabin business jets in the Citation Latitude and Longitude class, where few direct competitors operate.
-Golf course and turf management operations lose access to specialized Jacobsen mowing equipment, for which replacement parts and service networks are limited.
+U.S. Special Operations Command has no substitute if V-22 production or support stops — no other aircraft combines helicopter vertical lift with fixed-wing cruise speed and range.
+Corporate flight departments would lose access to mid-size cabin business jets in the Citation Latitude and Longitude class, where few direct competitors exist.
+Golf courses and turf management operations that use Jacobsen mowing equipment would struggle to find replacement parts, since those parts are not available from other suppliers.

 How does this company scale?